ugGit/moodle_ws_la_trace_exporter/README.md

 You can test that all web service calls work using Postman by sending the following specified requests to your Moodle instance.

 ### Request a Token
 It's important to note that the authenticated user should be **enrolled as Teacher (editingteacher) in at least one course**.
+Furthermore, it's not possible to request a token for an admin user, so make sure you use a regular user.

 `[POST] {{yourMoodleUrl}}/login/token.php?username={{yourUsername}}&password={{yourPassword}}&service=wafed_webservices`